 Bojana Ginn’s thoughts about the connection between art and science (continued)

-The wool of course is made out of protein and some traces of DNA.
+Wool, of course, contains protein and some traces of DNA.
 The same protein we have in our hair and skin.
 I see my works and installations as a body.
 Possibly a future body of environment.
 Like a biopsy of tomorrow.
 I like to stretch the wool into a translucent mass, almost smoke-like, weightless, exposing the structure of the material.
 Transparency is at the heart of science.

 When projecting onto the fiber, I make sure that you can see pixel merge with protein.
 The intimacy of digital and physical, which I like to call phygital, is the time in which we live.
 While video editing, I synchronize the movements of the video with my breathing.
 It’s a form of protest against the fast-pacing, attention-grabbing rhythms of our time.
 The gentle flow of information, a stream of consciousness… I like to think that fiber, its color, and the paste of projections have a healing effect.